11 September 2024

 Download PDF

 The Court of Appeal in Swissray Asia Healthcare Co Ltd v V Medical Services (M) Sdn.
 Bhd.
-[2024] CLJU 1358 recently held that a petitioner is not obligated to refer a debt claim to arbitration and may instead proceed with a winding up petition if the debt claimed is not genuinely disputed under a contract which is subject to an arbitration agreement.
+[2024] CLJU 1358 held that a petitioner is not obligated to refer a debt claim to arbitration and may instead proceed with a winding up petition if the debt claimed is not genuinely disputed under a contract which is subject to an arbitration agreement.

 This is the first Malaysian appellate court decision that deals with an interplay of insolvency and arbitration.
 Historically, Malaysian High Court decisions have been divided between a pro-insolvency approach and a pro-arbitration approach.
 This decision clarifies the appropriate test for granting an injunction to restrain a winding-up petition in the context of a debt claimed under a contract provides for arbitration in the event of a dispute is the bona fide dispute test.